Global Optimization of Gaussian Process Acquisition Functions Using a Piecewise-Linear Kernel Approximation: RELATED WORK

 Recent research in the field of BO often focuses on solving long-standing problems, such as scaling BO to perform on problems with higher dimensionalities \citep{Spagnol2019Varselect, Cartis2021RanEmbed, Eriksson2021saas} and improving computational efficiency through more informative acquisition functions \citep{Oh2019bock, Ath2021greed, Ament2024unexpected}.
 While these innovations can be important and effective, the acquisition functions in these works remain optimized using classic and traditional methods.

 Gradient-based methods such as L-BFGS-B \citep{Zhu1997LBFGS} and stochastic gradient ascent \citep{Kingma2017adam} are popular choices to optimize acquisition functions in BO.
 For example, \citet{Eriksson2021saas} optimize the EI acquisition function based on a sparse axis-aligned subspace GP using L-BFGS-B \citep{Zhu1997LBFGS}. \citet{Oh2019bock} propose a cylindrical transformation of the search space to allow the chosen acquisition function to explore more near the center of search space using the Adam algorithm \citep{Kingma2017adam}.
 Though widely-used, solving acquisition functions using gradient-based methods has its limitations. \citet{Ament2024unexpected} highlight the issue of vanishing values and gradients when applying gradient-based methods to acquisition function optimization.
 Specifically, improvement-based acquisition functions (e.g., EI) can suffer from numerically zero acquisition values and gradients, making gradient-based methods return sub-optimal solutions due to lack of gradient information. \citet{Ament2024unexpected} thus propose a reformulation of the EI acquisition family, termed LogEI, where functions retain the same optima, but more stable in terms of gradient values; the authors demonstrated performance in BO using L-BFGS-B to solve the LogEI acquisition functions. \citet{Daulton2022ProbReparam} also address the limitations of gradient-based methods on maximizing acquisition functions in discrete and mixed search space.
 The authors propose a novel probabilistic representation of the acquisition function, where continuity of parameters in the acquisition function is restored, enabling the use of the gradient-based method Adam.
+Popular BO tools, e.g., BoTorch \citep{balandat2020botorch}, often consider multi-start gradient approaches to overcome local optima.
+However, these approaches may have difficulty in determining the non-flat regions of acquisition functions, especially in higher dimensional settings \citep{rana2017egp, adebiyi2024tsroots}.

 As an alternative direction, sampling methods such as Nelder-Mead \citep{Nelder1965neldermead} are also a popular tool for acquisition function optimization in BO methods.
 While gradient-based methods suffer from difficulties in getting reliable gradient information, sampling methods mainly suffer from the curse of dimensionality.
 Here, \citet{Kandasamy2015AGP} propose an additive structure to model the objective function to exploit the efficiency of sampling methods in low-dimensional problems. \citet{Eriksson2020scalable} employ Thompson sampling in local trust regions and search for global optima through multiple local search.